 Convert the argument term t to a 0-terminated C-string. flags is a bitwise disjunction from two groups of constants.
 The first specifies which term types should be converted and the second how the argument is stored.
 Below is a specification of these constants.
-BUF_RING implies, if the data is not static (as from an atom), that the data is copied to the next buffer from a ring of 16 buffers.
-This is a convenient way of converting multiple arguments passed to a foreign predicate to C-strings.
+BUF_STACK implies, if the data is not static (as from an atom), that the data is pushed on a stack.
 If BUF_MALLOC is used, the data must be freed using PL_free() when no longer needed.